Training, Education & Resources

 MICHR, in partnership with the CTSO, has developed a short, choose-you-own-adventure online module as a follow-up to the Orientation for Clinical Investigators.
 The module introduces the responsible conduct of research, defines important terms, and provides contact information and resources.
 The module presents materials to get started but does not replace PEERRS or other required training.

-Offered in the fall, Orientation for Clinical Investigators provides faculty with an overview of information, resources, and tools necessary to comply with regulations related to clinical research and will help efficiently navigate the University’s research enterprise.
+Orientation for Clinical Investigators provides faculty with an overview of information, resources, and tools necessary to comply with regulations related to clinical research and will help efficiently navigate the University’s research enterprise.
 This seminar is for faculty new to the institution or new to clinical research, and there is no charge to the participant or department for participation.

 Responsible Conduct of Research for K Awardees (RCR4K) is a seminar series offered through MICHR designed to guide participants in identifying and managing ethics and integrity issues.
 It offers structured exploration of common research ethics and integrity dilemmas, and regulations.